miklevin/MikeLev.in/_posts/2025-09-06-cursor-to-gemini-cli-future-proof-workflow.md

 mental model.

-Ugh, I don't want to start every article as evangelizing Nix like Gemini called me out for doing in the book analysis from the last article, haha!
+Ugh, I don't want to start every article as evangelizing Nix like Gemini called me out for doing in the book analysis from the last article, ahaha!
 When I make the magic rolling pin process for my articles to rearrange it into books I'm going to have to give instructions like: